Group-One-Technology/powerbase-core/powerbase-server/README.md

         docker.elastic.co/kibana/kibana-oss:7.10.2
     ```

 5. Migrate and Seed the database.
-Make sure you have a PostgreSQL database named `powerbase` and Elastic Search installed.
+Make sure you have a PostgreSQL database named `powerbase` and Elastic Search installed and running.

 ```bash
 # Will migrate the schema to PostgreSQL and import the indices for Elastic Search